-- The initial configuration must be done from the DataKeeper UI running on one of the cluster nodes.
-If it is not possible to run the DataKeeper UI on a cluster node, such as when running DataKeeper on a Windows Core only server, install the DataKeeper UI on any computer running Windows XP or higher and follow the instruction in the Core Only section for creating a mirror and registering the cluster resources via the CLI. - 2.
-Once the DataKeeper UI is running, connect to each of the nodes in the cluster. - 3.
+- 1. Verify/Install licensing via the License Manager. - 2.
+The initial configuration must be done from the DataKeeper UI running on one of the cluster nodes.
+If it is not possible to run the DataKeeper UI on a cluster node, such as when running DataKeeper on a Windows Core only server, install the DataKeeper UI on any computer running Windows XP or higher and follow the instruction in the Core Only section for creating a mirror and registering the cluster resources via the CLI. - 3.
+Once the DataKeeper UI is running, connect to each of the nodes in the cluster. - 4.
 Create a Job using the DataKeeper UI.
 This process creates a mirror and adds the DataKeeper Volume resource to the Available Storage.